nosarthur/qc101/next.rst

 What's next
 ***********

+   The future is already here.
+It's just not very evenly distributed.   --- :wiki:`William Gibson`

 In this book we only have a superficial acquitance of limited topics.
 Apart from hiding all hardware implementations, we also fully ignored many important topics.